lachlan-waugh/6447/slides/content/week01.md

 ---

+{{% section %}}
 ## Lecture content
-{{% section %}}

-* Buffer overflows
-* Stack canaries
-* Endianness
-* Register layout
-* ASLR
+* Memory layout:
+* Types in memory: pointers, endianness

+---

 {{% /section %}}

 ---

 ## Lab
-* There is one binary, with 2 vulnerabilities
-* Don't look at the source code!!1
+* Set up your tooling
+	* pwntools
+	* pwndbg
+	* binaryninja
+* Sort out groups for the fuzzer.
+* If we have time, I'll go through the intro wargame.

 ---